 There will be six problem sets that help students review and apply important concepts and analytical tools discussed in the lectures and assigned readings into real-life issues.
 Students must complete these problem sets by themselves and submit their solutions before 8:20 AM on the due date.
 Students are not allowed to copy the answers to the problem sets from other students.
-Students should carefully review the Regulations and Guidelines in the Student's Handbook to avoid unnecessary violations.
+Students should carefully review the Student's Handbook to avoid unnecessary violations.